sanjiblama28/Week-6/README.md

 Launch files make it easier to execute complicated systems with numerous nodes and intricate configurations.
 Using the ros2 launch command, launch files created in Python, XML, or YAML can be executed.

-# INTEGRATING LAUNCH FILES INTO ROS2 PACKAGES
+# Integrating launch files into ROS2 packages

 ## 1. Create a package
 Make a living environment for the package at your workspace: